davidgao7/drf_course/steps/module_3.md

     list_display = ('id', 'title', 'description', 'email')
 ```

-7) Migrations - Please use the following command to migrate the new model configuration.
+7. Migrations - Please use the following command to migrate the new model configuration.

 ```
 python manage.py makemigrations
 python manage.py migrate
 ```

-8) Call our endpoints - Here are the requests we can make to our new endpoint.
+8. Call our endpoints - Here are the requests we can make to our new endpoint.

->Note: change 'localhost' to 'api' if you make the calls via Docker Decktop.
+> Note: change 'localhost' to 'api' if you make the calls via Docker Decktop.
+> docker-compose up -d --build

 > This will create a contact request

-curl -X POST -H "Content-type: application/json" -d '{"name": "Bobby Stearman", "message": "test", "email":"bobby@didcoding.com"}' 'http://api:8000/contact/'
+curl -X POST -H "Content-type: application/json" -d '{"name": "Bobby Stearman", "message": "test", "email":"<bobby@didcoding.com>"}' '<http://api:8000/contact/>'

-http http://api:8000/contact/ name="Bobby Stearman" message="test" email="bobby@didcoding.com"
+http <http://api:8000/contact/> name="Bobby Stearman" message="test" email="<bobby@didcoding.com>"

 if it went well, you should see something like the following in your terminal.